kannans89/graphql-learning/10.Query/query.md

 ### Step 2: Edit Resolvers.js file

 The resolver function setFavouriteColor takes root and args.
-The value passed to function at runtime can be accessed through args parameter.
+The enum value passed to function at runtime can be accessed through args parameter.

 ```javascript